-Management shall process the recertification of family income and family composition within a reasonable time, which is only the amount of time needed to verify the information provided by the tenant.
+The Property Manager shall process the recertification of family income and family composition within a reasonable time, which is only the amount of time needed to verify the information provided by the tenant.
+Generally, this should not exceed 4 weeks.